apassanisi/common-template/README.md

-# My E-commerce Project
+LostInIn.com

-This is a demo e-commerce site built with Nuxt.js, Contentful, and Snipcart.
+This is a demo e-commerce site built with **Nuxt.js**, **Contentful**, and **Snipcart**.
 It showcases a list of products fetched from Contentful and integrates Snipcart for e-commerce functionalities.

 ## Features
 - Fetch products from Contentful
 - Display product details
 - Add products to cart using Snipcart
 - Responsive design with Tailwind CSS

 ## Technologies Used
 - **Nuxt.js**: A framework for creating Vue.js applications.
 - **Contentful**: A headless CMS to manage and deliver content.
 - **Snipcart**: An easy-to-implement e-commerce solution.